FI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Fiserv, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

 NEW YORK, Aug.
-21, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Fiserv, Inc. (“Fiserv” or “the Company”) (NYSE: FI) and certain of its officers.
+28, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Fiserv, Inc. (“Fiserv” or “the Company”) (NYSE: FI) and certain of its officers.

 Class Definition